 Keep a lookout for fall fungi that are no fun.

-Fall’s blend of moisture, leaf piles and slightly cooler temperatures are the perfect environment for fungi to grow.
-Unfortunately, these outdoor mushrooms are tempting for dogs to eat, but potentially very toxic, warns the Montreal SPCA.
+Fall's blend of moisture, leaf piles and slightly cooler temperatures are the perfect environment for fungi to grow.
+Unfortunately, these outdoor mushrooms are tempting for dogs to eat, but potentially very toxic.
 That’s because some mushroom species contain amatoxins – which are also poisonous to humans.
 Others contain ibotenic acid and muscimol, which are only toxic to dogs, so don’t assume that human-safe mushrooms are safe for our canine companions.

 - Be sure to clear any mushrooms you find from your yard prior to going outside with your furry friend.
 Check daily because they can literally popup overnight, especially after it rains.

-- On walks around the neighborhood, always steer your pooch away from them with her leash.
+- On walks around the neighbourhood, always steer your pooch away from them with her leash.

 - Teach your dog the “Leave-it” command so that she avoids these potential poisons with a simple command from you.